AbhayKabdwal/Markdown-Notes/Data-Mining-notes/06-Decision Tree-Overfitting.md

 ## Model Evaluation

 1. **Holdout Method**:
-   - Reserve a portion of the dataset (e.g., $k\%$) for training and the rest for testing.
+   - Reserve a portion of the dataset (e.g., `k\%`) for training and the rest for testing.

 2. **Cross-Validation**:
-   - Split the data into $k$ disjoint subsets.
-Train on $k-1$ subsets and test on the remaining subset.
-Repeat this $k$ times for each subset.
-Common values for $k$ include 5 and 10 (e.g., **k-fold cross-validation**).
+   - Split the data into `k` disjoint subsets.
+Train on `k-1` subsets and test on the remaining subset.
+Repeat this `k` times for each subset.
+Common values for `k` include 5 and 10 (e.g., **k-fold cross-validation**).
 3. **Leave-One-Out Cross-Validation (LOOCV)**:
-   - A special case of cross-validation where $k = n$, where $n$ is the number of data points.
+   - A special case of cross-validation where `k = n`, where `n` is the number of data points.
 The model is trained on all data except one point, and this is repeated for all points.

 4. **Stratified Cross-Validation**:
    - Ensures that each fold has the same class distribution as the full dataset, which is especially useful for imbalanced data.